 Total Points Available Expectations 4 A complete response must Identify and describe specific meaningful and strategic networking relationships with local community agencies, groups, or individuals that will support the school.
 Include evidence of these relationships; Identify and describe specific meaningful and strategic resource agreements with local community agencies, groups, or individuals that will support the school.
 Include evidence of these relationships; and Describe why the applicant team believes the identified relationships demonstrate the school will be embraced and supported as the community's school and that there is abundant support for this school as a part of the community.
-INDEPENDE NT REVIEWER EVALUATION: Click here to enter text.
+NT REVIEWER EVALUATION: nt appears to have met the criteria